Averageasd/recipe-website/README.md

--a recipe website.
-Built using HTML and CSS.
+A recipe website.
+Built using HTML.
+All recipes and images used in this project can be found at this site : https://www.allrecipes.com/